stevemussmann/GTseqTools/README.md

 ## Order of operations
 The program first conducts all filtering procedures prior to file format conversion.
 Filtering procedures are conducted in the following order:
 1) Remove user-specified individuals (-r option).
+2) Remove all individuals not belonging to retained populations (-P option).
+3) Remove unwanted locus list (-R option).
-2) Remove species-identification loci (-s option).
+4) Remove species-identification loci (-s option).
-3) Remove sex-identifying loci (-d option).
+5) Remove sex-identifying loci (-d option).
-4) Remove loci that do not meet the minimum threshold (-l option).
+6) Remove loci that do not meet the minimum threshold (-l option).
-5) Remove individuals that do not meet the minimum threshold (-i option).
+7) Remove individuals that do not meet the minimum threshold (-i option).
-6) Remove monomorphic loci (-m option).
+8) Remove monomorphic loci (-m option).

 ## Input Requirements
 ### Required